As a powerlifting coach, there is no better deadlift accessory for my athletes to build top-end deadlift strength than the block deadlift.

 As well, for most people, the starting position for the block pull will place the torso in a slight forward lean relative to the barbell.
 The greater this forward torso lean, the greater the muscles of the low and mid back need to work to extend the spine into an upright position.

-This is why you might see some lifters program a block pull on a traditional ‘back day’ (more on programming later).
+This is why you might see some lifters program a block pull on a traditional ‘back day’ or to help improve the lockout of your squat (more on programming later).

 So if you want to increase the muscular development of the glutes and back, then using the block deadlift is an ideal exercise choice.